Lyndsay is a huge fan of all things Disney, and she enjoys finding ways to incorporate its magic in everything from crafts to recipes.

 All the residents in Radiator Springs have worked really hard to deck the streets for the holiday season.
 From a Christmas tree made out of tires to wreaths and a snowman car, there is plenty of cheer to go around!
 I myself love cars so I love to see all the creative things around Christmas time that are made out of car parts!
 Take a close look because most of the time it is very subtle.
 Also, keep an eye out for some of your favorite Cars characters wearing festive Santa hats!
 You will also hear holiday music throughout Cars Land!
 It makes the season very fun and festive to walk around and you are sure to get revved up for the Holidays!

 World of Color Winter Dreams

 This Winter there are some new additions to the World of Color show!
-In fact the whole show is new!
-It is hosted by Olla the snowman from Frozen and has a brand new carol sung by hundreds of people from the internet!
-There are going to be featured clips from Disney's Frozen as well as Toy Story's version of the Nutcracker!
+In fact, the whole show is new!
+It is hosted by Olla the snowman from Frozen and has a brand new carol sung by hundreds of people on the internet!
+There are going to be featured clips from Disney's Frozen as well as Toy Story's version of The Nutcracker!
 There are appearances from beloved characters such as Bambi, Tinkerbell, Mickey, Minnie, and Lady.
 There is also a very special fun feature that has been added for guests to have fun with.
-I am sure you are all familiar with the really big ferris wheel that is on the pier.
+I am sure you are all familiar with the really big Ferris wheel that is on the pier.
 It is called Mickey's Fun Wheel and this year guests get to control the lights on it before World of Color!
 How do you do it?
 Well simply log onto the pier's WiFi connection and play against the other guests!
-If you win you get to control the light show from your smart phone!
+If you win you get to control the light show from your smartphone!
 Sounds fun right?

 Picture Perfect Spots